evadne/gen_magic/README.md

  }}
 ```

+Notes:

+1. See `GenMagic.Server.start_link/1` and `t:GenMagic.Server.option/0` for more information on startup parameters.

+2. See `GenMagic.Result` for details on the result provided.

+### Pooled Usage

 To use the GenMagic server as a daemon, you can start it first, keep a reference, then feed messages to it as you require:

 ```elixir